October 3, 2012

 - 1/8 teaspoon salt

 Place the apples in a slow cooker.
 Add the sugar, cinnamon, cloves and salad and mix well.
 Cover and cook on high 1 hour.
 Reduce heat to low and cook 9 to 11 hours, stirring occasionally, until the mixture is thick and dark brown Uncover and continue cooking on low 1 hour.
-Spoon the mixture into a Mason jar and store in the fridge for up to two weeks.
+Spoon the mixture into a Mason jar and store in the fridge for up to a year.